Data Frames - Part 2

 (or similar).
 In this case, the whole library is imported and any function in that library is then available using e.g. pd.read_csv(my_file)

-We don’t recommend this as the import of the whole library uses a lot of working memory (e.g. on the order of 100 MB for Numpy).
+We don’t recommend this as the import of the whole library uses a lot of working memory (e.g. on the order of 100 MB for NumPy).

 Introduction

-Example: The diabetes data set
+Example: The diabetes dataset

 PYTHON